yu4u/convnet-drawer/README.md

 <img src="examples/AlexNet.svg">

 ## Usage
-Write a script to define and save a model like [example.py](example.py).
+Write a script to define and save a model like [examples](examples).

 ### Supported Layers